 The Ultimate Guide to the Bond Between Human and Dog

-The Evolution of the Bond Between Humans and Dogs
+The History of the Bond Between Humans and Dogs

 The Emotional Bond: Love and Loyalty